chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 ## Installation

 Firstly you have to create an sqlite database.
-You can to that by running the script that is provided in this repository (You have to already install the `sqlite3 package`).
+You can do that by running the script that is provided in this repository (You have to install the `sqlite3 package`).

 ```
 sh sqlite_creator.sh
 ```
 This will create a table `hostnames` inside the `/var/db/passive_hosts.sqlite`.

-Then you can `@load` the 2 scripts (passive-host-learning.zeek and hostname-enrichemnt.zeek) on the `local.zeek` and you are done.
+Then you can `@load` the 4 scripts  on the `local.zeek` and you are done.

-`Disclaimer`: I don't include all the log files for enrichment to the `hostname-enrichment.zeek`, but you can see how i am doing it and extend it by yourself.

 ## Usage